Yellowkinife-area study participants have mostly safe levels of contaminants | CBC News

 - Study finds arsenic levels high in Yellowknife-area lakes near Giant Mine

 Marino Casebeer received his letter earlier this month.
-It showed he had 18.23 micrograms of arsenic per litre of urine, less than three three units away from an unacceptable level (21 micrograms per litre).
+It showed he had 18.23 micrograms of arsenic per litre of urine, less than three units away from an unacceptable level of 21 micrograms per litre — the benchmark level for retesting.

 He said he was surprised by the results since his daughter, whom he lives with, only had three micrograms of arsenic per litre.